-The MIIF categorisation for KZN is illustrated in Figure 2.22.
-A comparison between Figure 2.21 and Figure 2.22 shows that Umgeni Water's existing infrastructure is predominantly located in the higher performing municipalities.
+The MIIF categorisation for KZN is illustrated in Figure 2.23.
+A comparison between Figure 2.22 and Figure 2.23 shows that Umgeni Water's existing infrastructure is predominantly located in the higher performing municipalities.

-- B1 Local Municipalities with large budgets and containing secondary cities. - B2 Local Municipalities with a large town as a core. - B3 Local Municipalities with small towns, with relatively small population and significant proportion of urban population but with no large town as a core. - B4 Local Municipalities which are mainly rural with communal tenure and with, at most, one or two small towns in their area. - C2 District Municipalities which are water service authorities
+- A Metros.
+Large urban complexes with populations over 1 million and accounting for 56% of all municipal expenditure in the country. - B1 Local Municipalities with large budgets and containing secondary cities. - B2 Local Municipalities with a large town as a core. - B3 Local Municipalities with small towns, with relatively small population and significant proportion of urban population but with no large town as a core. - B4 Local Municipalities which are mainly rural with communal tenure and with, at most, one or two small towns in their area. - C2 District Municipalities which are water service authorities

-Figure 2.22 Municipal Infrastructure Investment Framework categorisation of municipalities (CoGTA 2009; MDB 2016; Stats SA 2018).
+Figure 2.23 Municipal Infrastructure Investment Framework categorisation of municipalities (CoGTA 2009; MDB 2016; Stats SA 2018).

 The "Functional Settlement Typology" was "originally developed by the Council for Scientific and Industrial Research (CSIR) as part of the National Spatial Trends Overview project (2008 - 2009) commissioned by the South African Cities Network, The Presidency and the former DPLG to inform Cabinet discussions on urban development policy aspects and the process of developing a National Urban Development Framework" (CSIR 2015: 2).
-This settlement typology is commonly referred to as the "CSIR/SACN South African Settlement Typology"10 and was updated in 2015 with the objective of "supporting the identification, description and understanding of:
+This settlement typology is commonly referred to as the "CSIR/SACN South African Settlement Typology"6 and was updated in 2015 with the objective of "supporting the identification, description and understanding of: